Ardumine/Ardumine/README.md

-Hi :D
+Hortênsia dev

-Hortênsia creator and dev
+So much to say, yet can say nothing.